google.com, pub-8048582435733317, DIRECT, f08c47fec0942fa0

-So, this is my third piece of a six-sentence story in this hop.
-The Key is a story of a young boy falling for a girl that can not see her worth.
-I really liked this week’s prompt word.
-This story, a fiction also thrives from real life and the people I have known.
+This is my third six-sentence story in this hop, titled The Key.
+It tells the tale of a young boy falling for a girl who can't see her own worth.
+I absolutely loved this week's prompt word—it resonated with me deeply.
+While the story is fiction, it’s also shaped by real-life experiences and the people I’ve known.

-the prompt was created by our wonderful girlieontheedge
+the prompt for the six-sentence story was created by our wonderful girlieontheedge

 Rules of the hop: